Skip to content

 path

-The data-path parameter defines the path to your database folder (default: "data/db").
+The data-path parameter defines the path to your database folder from the root index.html entry point (default: "data/db").

 • Can be a relative path from the index.html location